leilayesufu/Docker_project/README.md

 All components are docker-based

 ### Blog
-The full project can be seen on my blog here
+The full project can be seen on my blog https://leilayesufu.hashnode.dev/dockerize-a-nodejs-and-mongodb-application-and-push-it-to-amazon-ecr